 3. In order to best experience the Rockies, we recommend pre-dawn start times that will vary based on the distance of your accommodation to the wildlife hotspots.
 Depending on your interest, our trips might include extensive driving or prolonged waiting and though you will always have the ability to make the final decision, we do ask that you trust our knowledge of the region.

-4. Given the size of the landscape and the unpredictable nature of wildlife, we promise to clearly communicate our thinking and give you multiple choices from which to select at various junctures while in the field together.
+4. Given the size of the landscape and the unpredictable nature of wildlife, we promise to clearly communicate our thinking and give you multiple choices about how and where we can spend our time at various junctures while in the field together.
 We hope this gives you the chance to choose your own adventure, informed by our expert recommendations.

 5. We will never take any risks that might endanger you.
 Changing mountain weather might limit some driving or walking options in the field and if we are out of the car, we will carry bear spray at all times.
 If you wish to go for a walk on your own, we will provide you with bear spray and an understanding of how to use it.
 Declining bear spay is not an option.